 - support collaboration between HEPs and industry and other research end-users.

-Important note: Payments are made to HEPs who administer research block grant schemes on behalf of the Department of Education and Training.
+Important note: Payments are made to HEPs who administer research block grant schemes on behalf of the department.
 Individual students or researchers need to approach their HEP for advice on support options available.

 Guidelines and conditions

-Australian Government funding is provided through annual block grants to eligible Australian HEPs in accordance with item 7 of the table in section 41-10 of the Higher Education Support Act 2003.
+Australian Government funding is provided through annual block grants to eligible Australian HEPs in accordance with item 7 of the table in section 41-10 of the Higher Education Support Act 2003 (HESA).

 The guidelines for the RSP are in the Other Grants Guidelines (Research) 2017.